-Hermes offers a comprehensive risk analysis capability which can be configured to support a variety of different customs usages, both real time (transaction-based) and batch oriented - such as trader accreditation, clearance, pre-clearance and anti-smuggling, audit case selection, passenger screening, generation of intelligence information and more.
+Hermes offers a comprehensive risk analysis capability which can be configured to support a variety of different customs usages, both real time (transaction-based) and batch oriented (behavioural profiling) - such as trader accreditation, clearance, pre-clearance and anti-smuggling, post-clearance audit case selection, passenger screening, generation of intelligence information and more.

 Clearance risk analysis is one the key usages of Hermes RA.
-Most customs clearance systems have some elementary level of point scoring capability to support the basis clearance requirement of categorizing shipments into a number of risk channels.
-However this elementary capability is not enough in the light of today’s threats and challenges, primarily because it is not sophisticated enough to detect less obvious risk situations, and secondly because it is not flexible enough to meet the continually changing face of risk as it typically draws on a limited data set and is not linked to an overall risk profile of the trader as a whole.
+Most customs clearance systems have some elementary level of point scoring capability to support the basic clearance requirement of categorising shipments into several risk channels.
+However, this elementary capability is insufficient to deal with today’s threats and challenges, primarily because it is not sophisticated enough to detect less obvious risk situations, and secondly because it is not flexible enough to meet the continually changing face of risk, as it typically draws on a limited data set and is not linked to an overall risk profile of the trader as a whole.
 Hermes RA provides the enhanced risk analysis that is necessary to meet the customs challenges of today.

-Another major usage of Hermes RA is in the development of multi-dimensional risk profiles of so-called risk objects – traders, passengers, transporters etc. The different profiles generated by the risk analysis engine of Hermes enable customs officers to focus on different aspects of risk according to the different situations they are confronted with – for example one profile might be more relevant when accrediting traders, another when selecting traders for post-clearance financial investigation and yet another for intelligence related work.
+Another major usage of Hermes RA is in the development of multi-dimensional risk profiles of ‘risk objects’ – traders, passengers, transporters etc. The different profiles generated by the risk analysis engine of Hermes enable customs officers to focus on different aspects of risk according to the different situations they are confronted with – for example one profile might be more relevant when accrediting traders, another when selecting traders for post-clearance financial investigation, and yet another for intelligence related work.